Medically reviewed in July 2022

 Urgent care can’t replace your HCP

-It’s comforting to know urgent care can help in a pinch, but you should still keep routine appointments with your regular provider.
-"They offer preventive medicine services like immunizations and screenings," Kaplan explains.
+"They offer preventive medicine services like immunizations and screenings," Kaplan says.
 "They also provide essential care and management for ongoing chronic diseases."

-"And, of course, they often can take care of urgent care-like visits," Kaplan adds.
-When you need help, it’s worth giving your HCP a call; if they can’t see you right away, they can at least help you determine if you should seek urgent care or visit the ER.
+When you need help, it’s worth giving your HCP a call.
+If they can’t see you right away, they can help you decide if you should seek urgent care or visit the ER.